Days out for snowdrop lovers at RHS Partner Gardens

 - Plan a visit to The Lovell Quinta Arboretum

-Anglesey Abbey has a fine snowdrop collection, with more than 400 species and cultivars, including many that are rare or were discovered in the garden.
-Look out for Galanthus nivalis ‘Anglesey Abbey’, G. ‘Richard Ayres’, named after a former Head Gardener, and G. ‘Hobson’s Choice’, named for Thomas Hobson, who in the 17th century converted the derelict priory into the country house you see today.
-There are snowdrops to seek out across the gardens, with the best places to spot them being the Winter Garden and Woodland Path.
-Discover more seasonal delights in the beautiful Winter Garden, from the glossy
+Anglesey Abbey Gardens boasts a remarkable snowdrop collection, with more than 400 species and cultivars, including many that are rare or were discovered in the garden.
+Look out for Galanthus nivalis ‘Anglesey Abbey’, G. ‘Richard Ayres’, named after a former Head Gardener, and G. ‘Hobson’s Choice’, named after Thomas Hobson who, in the 17th century, transformed the derelict priory into the country house you see today.
+There are snowdrops to seek out across the gardens, with the best spots to enjoy them being the Winter Garden and Woodland Path.
+Discover even more seasonal delights in the beautiful Winter Garden, from the glossy